nexiality/documentation/release/nexial-core-v3.3.changelog.md

 #### Improvements
 - for all command parameters of type boolean, support the use of `true`, `false`, `yes`, `no`, `on`, `off` and log error message if invalid value found.
+- improve performance of preparing and validating large plan files (multiple subplans and many steps)

 ### [System Variable](../systemvars)